INTERVIEW BY MARKO SYRJALA

 How old was Billy when he played with The Zal Band?

 Zal Cleminson: He was only 17.
 He was still in nappies.
-He was still wearing diapers, as Americans call it [laughter], and he was completely shell shocked to be involved in the Nazareth thing.
-He was just like, “What the fuck’s happened to me?”, and he had to go on and play.
+He was still wearing diapers, as Americans call it [laughter], and he was utterly shell-shocked to be involved in the Nazareth thing.
+He was just like, “What the fuck’s happened to me?” and he had to go on and play.
 But he was talented.
 He’s a talented musician.

 SESSION WORK AND THE FIRST RETIREMENT

-After Nazareth, you played with a variety of artists and bands in the ’80s, including Midge Ure and Bonnie Tyler.
-It was something very different from you had done before, but it was it interesting to do as well?
+After Nazareth, you played with various artists and bands in the ’80s, including Midge Ure and Bonnie Tyler.
+It was something very different from what you had done before, but was it interesting to do as well?